PlustOrg/search-sdk/README.md

 # @plust/search-sdk

+A unified TypeScript SDK for integrating with multiple web search providers through a single, consistent interface.

+## Overview

-A TypeScript SDK for web search providers, offering a unified interface to interact with various search APIs.
+The Search SDK provides a standardized way to interact with various search APIs, allowing developers to easily switch between providers or use multiple providers simultaneously without changing application code.

 ## Installation